- Suzanne Muirheid

 Close your eyes and think about what an anxious person looks like, or what they might do.
 A lot of us will imagine someone who worries a lot, is nervous, avoids certain activities, and is shaky and/or panicky.
 While all of these describe someone with anxiety, children often cannot communicate or express what they are feeling.
 This can lead to their anxiety manifesting itself in unexpected ways.
 The following are symptoms to watch for if you suspect your child might be anxious:

 Frequent stomach aches, headaches, and other body-related complaints.

 Somatic symptoms are common in kids with anxiety.
-Up to 50% of anxious kids reporting at least one somatic complaint.
+Up to 50% of anxious kids report at least one somatic complaint.
 Somatic symptoms may include frequent headaches or stomach aches before school or other activities.

 Difficulty concentrating or maintaining focus.

-We often associate difficulty concentrating in kids with an attention-deficit disorder.
+We often associate difficulty concentrating in kids with attention-deficit disorder.
 Surprisingly, anxiety disorders and ADHD have several symptoms in common.
 Children with anxiety tend to have significant difficulty sustaining focus, both in school and home environments.